Teaching Visa Sponsorship Jobs in Tennessee

 Which visa types are most common for teaching jobs in Tennessee?

-The H-1B is the most common visa for university-level teaching positions, which typically qualify as specialty occupations requiring a relevant advanced degree.
+The H-1B visa is the most common visa for university-level teaching positions, which typically qualify as specialty occupations requiring a relevant advanced degree.
 J-1 visas are frequently used for exchange teachers at the K-12 level through U.S. Department of State-designated sponsor programs.
 Some university faculty roles may qualify for O-1 visas based on extraordinary ability, though this pathway is less common.

 How to find teaching visa sponsorship jobs in Tennessee?